mguerrero1995/Encryptable/README.md

 - **User Account Support:** Added a backend SQLite database to support the use of user accounts.
   - *Create Account:* Users now have the option to create an account by providing an email and password.
 Passwords are securely stored as hashes.
   - *Logged In State Tracking:* Application can now track if and which user is currently logged in.
+  - *Change Password:* Users can now change their passwords at any time through the 'Manage Acount' toolbar item.
   - *File Metadata Storage:* When a logged in user encrypts a file, the encryption data for that file is stored securely as hashed data in the encrypted_files table.
 Similarly, when a file is decrypted by a logged in user, the entry for that file is deleted from the encrypted_files table.

 ---